mfarsikov/kewt/plan.md

 * Support Sets element mappings
   * against: if projection function is surjective, result set will lose elements
     * introduce annotation `@Injective`?
-* updates in PATCH mode (using copy method and using non-nullable source values)
-  * allow mutations using setters?
+* allow mutations using setters? (allow Unit return type?)

 ## Nice to have
 * Preserve annotations in generated classes
 * import other converters
+* validations:
+  * function has return type
+  * in case of patch -- return type matches @Target

 ## Something to think of
 * Add errors to rendered file as comments?